CodEaisy/tinyconfig/README.md

-# tinyconfig
+# TinyConfig

-TinyConfig is a simple library to build custom configuration provider in .NET with reload support.
+TinyConfig is a simple library to democratize building custom configuration provider in .NET.